simple10/baby-sleep/README.md

 Baby Sleep Guides
 =================

-Baby sleep guides curated from the best of the Internet.
+Baby sleep guides are curated from the best of the Internet.

 Articles are summarized, archived, and cleansed of acroynms for convenience.